-But can't you just wait and freeze out insects and mites during the winter?
+But, can't you just wait and freeze out insects and mites during the winter?

-Whiteflies, aphids, and broad mites all need living plant material to survive.
-Whiteflies eggs can survive for up to 15 days at 27° F and five days at 21 °F with living plants in the greenhouse.
-Aphids can survive in temperatures as low as 39° F with any live plants present.
+Whiteflies, aphids, and tarsonemid mites (broad and cyclamen mites) all need living plant material to survive.
+Whiteflies eggs can survive for up to 15 days at 27° F and five days at 21 °F as long as there are some living plants in the greenhouse.
+Aphids can survive in temperatures as low as 39° F as long as plant material is present.

-Two-spotted spider mites enter a hibernation phase known as "diapause"

-during shorter day lengths, decreasing temperatures and a decline in their food supply.
+Two-spotted spider mites enter a hibernation phase known as "diapause" during shorter day lengths, decreasing temperatures and a decline in their food supply.
 Females change color to orangish-red.
 These overwintering females tend to walk off the plants to hide in cracks and crevices in the greenhouse, away from the light.
 During this hibernation phase, they do not eat, or lay eggs, and are less susceptible to chemical pesticides.